rokudev/SceneGraphDeveloperExtensions/samples/2_Basic+Channel/README.md

 grid = event.GetRoSGNode()
 ```

-After that you get some other information about the function and then open the details screen using the ShowDetailsScreen() function.
-We also need to establish an observer for if the user backs out of the Details Screen.
+After that you get some other information about the function and then open the details View using the ShowDetailsView() function.
+We also need to establish an observer for if the user backs out of the Details View.
 The function should look like this in the end

 ```
 sub OnGridItemSelected(event as Object)
     grid = event.GetRoSGNode()
     selectedIndex = event.getData()
     rowContent = grid.content.getChild(selectedIndex[0])
-    detailsScreen = ShowDetailsScreen(rowContent, selectedIndex[1])
+    detailsView = ShowDetailsView(rowContent, selectedIndex[1])
-    detailsScreen.ObserveField("wasClosed", "OnDetailsWasClosed")
+    detailsView.ObserveField("wasClosed", "OnDetailsWasClosed")
  end sub
 ```